Ekiden: A Platform for Confidentiality-Preserving, Trustworthy, and Performant Smart Contract Execution: Implementation

 CryptoKitties~\cite{cryptokitties} is an Ethereum game that allows users to breed virtual cats, which are stored on chain as ERC721 tokens~\cite{erc721}.
 Each cat has a unique set of genes that determine its appearance and therefore its value.
 The traits of offspring are determined by a smart contract that mixes the genes of its parents.
 The source code of the gene mixing contract is not publicly available: The game developers aimed to make the breeding process unpredictable.

 We obtained the bytecode for the gene mixing contract from the Ethereum blockchain and executed it using our \systemname{} EVM port.
 We verified correct behavior by reproducing real transactions from the Ethereum network.
 This example demonstrates that \systemname{} can execute an Ethereum contract even when source code is not available.
 Further, \systemname{} can provide unique benefits for smart contracts requiring secrecy or unpredictability such as CryptoKitties.
-These properties are difficult to achieve with Ethereum, as shown by~\cite{erays}.
-For example, the CryptoKitties gene mixing algorithm has been reverse-engineered~\cite{cryptokittiesalgorithm, kittyservices, erays}, which allows strategic players to optimize their chance of breeding cats with rare traits, thus undermining the game's ecosystem.
-By contrast, an Ekiden contract has access to a source of randomness in hardware and allows secret elements of a game's algorithm to be stored in encrypted state.
+These properties are difficult to achieve with Ethereum.
+E.g., the CryptoKitties gene mixing algorithm has been reverse-engineered~\cite{erays}, which allows strategic players to optimize their chance of breeding cats with rare traits, thus undermining the game's ecosystem.
+By contrast, an \systemname{} contract has access to a source of randomness in hardware and allows secret elements of a game's algorithm to be stored in encrypted state.

 \paragraph{Origin} Origin~\cite{originprotocol} is a platform for building online marketplaces on top of Ethereum.
 We ported a demo application which allows users to list and purchase items with Ether.
 This application further demonstrates that development frameworks built for Ethereum can be easily used by \systemname{}: the smart contracts used in the demo work without modification; we were able to integrate the rest of the demo, namely, a user-facing web server, with minor modifications.
 Built on \systemname{}, users' transaction history in the blockchain are kept private, and transactions are confirmed faster than on Ethereum.